Academic Dismissal Policy

 As dismissal is the result of multiple semesters of unsatisfactory academic performance, to be allowed readmission, students who have been dismissed must show they are ready to return and they are able to thrive in coursework at the college-level.
 Readmission after dismissal is difficult; academic actions are taken very seriously.
 Students must show they are prepared and motivated to return to UHM and pursue their undergraduate degrees and must demonstrate a proven track-record of academic success since dismissal.

-To be considered for readmission into a pre-major, students must:
+To be considered for readmission, students must:

 1) Sit-out from courses at UHM for a minimum period of one academic year (at least one Fall and Spring semester).